saifyahya/data-structures-and-algorithms/CC3/README.md

 # array-binary-search
 Write a function called binarySearch which takes in 2 parameters: a sorted array and the search key.
-Without utilizing any of the built-in methods available to your language, return the index of the array’s element that is equal to the value of the search key, or -1 if the element is not in the array.
+Without utilizing any of the built-in methods available to your language, return the index of the array’s element that is equal to the value of the search key, or -1 if the element does not exist in the array.

 ## Whiteboard Process
 ![Whiteboard](../assets/whiteboard-cc3.png)